 2. out of sight, out of mind

-People are funny creatures, we tend to think we need more than we do.
+We tend to think we need more than we do.
 If you leave cutlery, straws, sachets of sugar and salt etc. in obvious sight, people will take them, often without thinking.
 Put these items out of sight and wait for people to ask for them.
 That requires them to make a conscious choice about what they actually need.
 If you’re not convinced, just try it for a week.
 Instant savings.

 3. rethink your packaging